Film crew voiced complaints before fatal on-set shooting

 “I cannot tell you.
 We have two injuries,” Mitchell replied.
 “And this (expletive) AD (assistant director) that yelled at me at lunch, asking about revisions….He’s supposed to check the guns.
 He’s responsible for what happens on the set.”

-The gun Baldwin used was one of three that Gutierrez had set on a cart outside the building where a scene was being rehearsed, according to the court records.
-Halls grabbed the firearm from the cart and brought it inside to the actor, unaware that it was loaded with live rounds, a detective wrote in a search warrant application.
+Court records say that Halls grabbed the firearm from the cart and brought it inside to the actor, also unaware that it was loaded with live rounds, a detective wrote in a search warrant application.

 It was unclear how many rounds were fired.
 Gutierrez removed a shell casing from the gun after the shooting, and she turned the weapon over to police when they arrived, the court records say.

-Guns used in making movies are sometimes real weapons that can fire either bullets or blanks, which are gunpowder charges that produce a flash and a bang but no dangerous projectile.
+Guns used in making movies are sometimes real weapons that can fire either bullets or blanks, which are gunpowder charges intended to produce little more than a flash and a bang.

+New Mexico workplace safety investigators are examining if film industry standards for gun safety were followed during production of “Rust.”
+The Los Angeles Times, citing two crew members it did not name, reported that five days before the shooting, Baldwin’s stunt double accidentally fired two live rounds after being told the gun didn’t have any ammunition.

+A crew member who was alarmed by the misfires told a unit production manager in a text message, “We’ve now had 3 accidental discharges.
+This is super unsafe,” according to a copy of the message reviewed by the newspaper.
+The New York Times also reported that there were at least two earlier accidental gun discharges; it cited three former crew members.

 Mitchell, the script supervisor, told The Associated Press she was standing next to Hutchins when the cinematographer was hit.